Time Scheduling and Energy Trading for Heterogeneous Wireless-Powered and Backscattering-based IoT Networks: The proof of Theorem

 We first prove the convergence of \textbf{Algorithm~\ref{algorithm2}}.
 For $k > 1$, we have:

 where the first inequality in~\eqref{eq: converge_CCCP} is derived from the first order Taylor approximation of a convex function~\cite{Boyd2004}:

 The second inequality is obtained from~\eqref{eq: subopt6}.
-We define ${S_V}$ is the set of $V$ satisfying the constraints~\eqref{subopt5:a}-\eqref{subopt5:e}.
-Since the $S_V$ is a compact set and $V^{(k)}$ is always within the feasible set $S_V$, the CCCP algorithm will converge to $V^{(*)}$, i.e., $V^{(k)} = V^{(k-1)} = V^{*}$.
-Thus the \textbf{Algorithm~\ref{algorithm2}} is convergence.
+We define ${S_V}$ to be the set of $V$ satisfying the constraints~\eqref{subopt5:a}-\eqref{subopt5:e}.
+Similar to the proof in the Appendix~\ref{App: BCD_proof} since the function $\hat{Q}(V)$ is continuous on $S_V$ which is a compact set, it is upper-bounded by some positive value when $k$ tends to infinity.
+Then, the CCCP algorithm will converge to $V^{*}$, i.e., $V^{*} \buildrel \Delta \over = V^{(k)} = V^{(k-1)}$.
+Thus, \textbf{Algorithm~\ref{algorithm2}} is converged.